arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 ---
-title: "Implementing & Testing SOAP API clients in Ruby"
 created_at: 2016-07-18 16:51:03 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'SOAP', 'API', 'ruby', 'testing']
 newsletter: arkency_form
 ---

+# Implementing & Testing SOAP API clients in Ruby

 The bigger your application, the more likely you will need to integrate with less common APIs.
 This time, we are going